 1. Product titles

 Try to add as much relevant information as possible and avoid keyword stuffing to better match search queries and to boost your ROI.
-Best practice is to include important attributes such as brand name, product, gender, size, color.
+The best practice is to include important attributes such as brand name, product, gender, size, color.
 Make sure to add the most important information first: only the first 70 characters are visible in a Google ad.

 Eg. “Stella McCartney Swimsuit Girls Black” instead of “Swimsuit Girl”